Considerations for protecting patient information on mobile devices when crossing international borders

-Since travellers now routinely carry mobile devices including smartphones, tablets, and laptops, border agents are expanding their routine searches to include these devices.
+Since travellers now routinely carry mobile devices including smartphones, USB drives, tablets, and laptops, border agents are expanding searches to include these devices.
 Searches may include inspection of the physical device for evidence such as compartments that may be used for smuggling.
 Travellers might also be required to allow border agents access to information stored on devices, including electronic documents, emails, and contacts.

 Authority to search mobile devices

-In January 2018, USCBP issued a directive for searches of mobile devices.2 Although the authority to search travellers’ mobile devices is not new, this detailed new directive generated extensive attention.
-That is, in part, because of the broad implications on the disclosure to government border agents of sensitive information subject to doctor-patient confidentiality and solicitor-client privilege.
+In January 2018, United States Custom and Border Protection (USCBP) issued a directive for searches of mobile devices.
+Although the authority to search travellers’ mobile devices is not new, this directive generated attention when it came into force.
+This was, in part, due to the broad implications on the disclosure to government border agents of sensitive information subject to doctor-patient confidentiality and solicitor-client privilege.

 The directive confirms that USCBP agents can conduct a routine, non-invasive search, without a warrant or reasonable suspicion, of the information accessible on a traveller’s mobile device.
-Although the directive states that medical information and other possibly sensitive information will be handled "in accordance with any applicable federal law and [USCBP] policy,"2 it does not preclude a search of the device and the information stored on it or seizure of the device or information by the government.
+Although the directive states that medical information and other possibly sensitive information will be handled "in accordance with any applicable federal law and policy," it does not preclude a search of the device and the information stored on it or seizure of the device by the government.

 Without additional grounds and authority, USCBP agents conducting routine searches cannot intentionally access information stored only remotely.
 For example, medical records accessible on a mobile device only through a remote server and not stored on the device itself should not be subject to search by border agents in the normal course.
 To prevent inadvertent or unauthorized access to such confidential information, the border agent should ask you to disable network connectivity or put the device into airplane mode.
 If not expressly asked, you should do so before submitting to a search.

 Searches that are more extensive can be conducted only if the border agent has reasonable grounds to suspect illegal activity or a national security concern.
 An advanced search often involves connecting external equipment to the mobile device to review, copy, and analyze its contents.
-Border agents may seize the device for a potentially significant period to perform an advanced search.
+Border agents may seize the device for a potentially significant period to perform an advanced search, although the directive states that detention should not ordinarily exceed five days.

 When the inspection is complete and no further action is being taken, USCBP must destroy copies of any information taken from a device and return the device to the owner.